Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Execute

+First, store the data and pool information files as needed (see below).

 To produce a csv of the data for analysis, run `python process.py <project_name> <timeframe>`.

 To mass produce and analyze data for various ledgers, run `python analyze.py` (possibly after making relevant changes).